Solubility pump: Carbon dioxide solubility

 In terms of measurement, four basic parameters are of key importance: Total inorganic carbon (TIC, TCO_{2} or CT), Total alkalinity (TALK or AT), pH, and pCO2.
 Measuring any two of these parameters allows for the determination of a wide range of pH-dependent species (including the above-mentioned species).
 This balance can be changed by a number of processes.
-For example, the air-sea flux of CO2, the dissolution/precipitation of CaCO3, or biological activity such as photosynthesis/respiration.
+For example, the air-sea flux of CO2, the dissolution or precipitation of CaCO3, or biological activity such as photosynthesis or respiration.
 Each of these has different effects on each of the four basic parameters, and together they exert strong influences on global cycles.
 The net and local charge of the oceans remains neutral during any chemical process.

 Anthropogenic changes

 The combustion of fossil fuels, land-use changes, and the production of cement have led to a flux of CO2 to the atmosphere.
 Presently, about one third (approximately 2 gigatons of carbon per year) of anthropogenic emissions of CO2 are believed to be entering the ocean.
 The solubility pump is the primary mechanism driving this flux, with the consequence that anthropogenic CO2 is reaching the ocean interior via high latitude sites of deep water formation (particularly the North Atlantic).
 Ultimately, most of the CO2 emitted by human activities will dissolve in the ocean, however the rate at which the ocean will take it up in the future is less certain.

 In a study of carbon cycle up to the end of the 21st century, Cox et al. (2000) predicted that the rate of CO2 uptake will begin to saturate at a maximum rate at 5 gigatons of carbon per year by 2100.
 This was partially due to non-linearities in the seawater carbonate system, but also due to climate change.
 Ocean warming decreases the solubility of CO2 in seawater, slowing the ocean's response to emissions.
 Warming also acts to increase ocean stratification, isolating the surface ocean from deeper waters.
 Additionally, changes in the ocean's thermohaline circulation (specifically slowing) may act to decrease transport of dissolved CO2 into the deep ocean.
 However, the magnitude of these processes is still uncertain, preventing good long-term estimates of the fate of the solubility pump.

 While ocean absorption of anthropogenic CO2 from the atmosphere acts to decrease climate change, it causes ocean acidification which is believed will have negative consequences for marine ecosystems.